Outreach, Training & Let's Talk

 Nominate individuals, programs, organizations or departments for the Mental Health Ally Award

 The University of Northern Iowa is committed to sharing the responsibility of mental health promotion and suicide prevention.
 Everyone has a role in cultivating a community built upon a foundation of shared connectedness and belonging.
 We recognize that there are university individuals, departments, student organizations and programs that are actively working to promote and advocate for mental health services.
-The Counseling Center, with the support of the Northern Iowa Student Government, is seeking nominations for the first annual Mental Health Ally Award.
+The Counseling Center, with the support of the Northern Iowa Student Government, is seeking nominations for the Mental Health Ally Award.
 We encourage you to nominate individuals, programs, organizations or departments that have demonstrated an outstanding commitment to mental health advocacy.

 Award Criteria